-The term exams have been quite stressful not just for her but also for me, as a parent.
-Waking up at early morning at 5:00 am, preparing with her for the exams, getting breakfast and lunch ready, and coming back to her after my work, and the routine repeats in the night as well until I retire to bed around 11pm-12pm.
+Hurrah!
+The term exams have been stressful not just for her but also for me as a parent.
+Waking up at early morning at 5:00 am, preparing with her for the exams, getting breakfast and lunch ready, and attending to her after my job in the evening, and the academic routine repeats in the night as well until I retire to bed around 11 pm-12 am.
 Amidst client calls, work assignments, domestic responsibilities, it was a harrowing month for me too.

 Now that the holidays are here, it’s the perfect time to get started.
 Over the weekend, we sat down to watch “3 Idiots” on Netflix.
 She resisted at the start as she was more interested in watching Harry Potter or some other English movie.
 I told her to wait for the first few minutes, see how it goes, and if she still didn’t take to it, we could watch something of her choice.

-She was engrossed in the movie which had English subtitles and pretty soon, we were done watching the whole film.
-But in between, she turned towards me and said,
+She was engrossed in the movie, which had English subtitles, and pretty soon, we were done watching the whole film.
+In the midst of the movie, she turned towards me and said,

 “I’m not watching this scene.”
 She turned her head side-ways from the screen.

-I glanced at the screen to see what was happening as I was multi-tasking some mundane activities.
+I glanced at the screen to see what was happening as I was multi-tasking with my job tasks.
 It was a birth scene.
 I smiled and told Nadine that it was okay to watch it.

 “Are you sure?” she cross-checked.